-Note: In cases where a decision is needed urgently and there is no scheduled AEB Mayoral Board meeting and no opportunity of an extraordinary meeting, the AEB Mayoral Board urgency procedure will be followed and the final decision will then be taken via the standard Mayoral Decision process.
+Note: In cases where a Mayoral Decision is needed urgently and there is no scheduled AEB Mayoral Board and no opportunity of an extraordinary meeting, the proposed decision will be circulated to the AEB Mayoral Board by email and the Mayor's Chief of Staff will confirm the decision on behalf of the Mayor, in line with the AEB Mayoral Board urgency procedure.
+The final decision will then be taken via the standard Mayoral Decision process.